 - Measure your alcohol at home, ensuring that it meets the definition of a single drink.
 Sometimes a ‘generous pour’ of wine can equal two glasses.

 - Drink slowly, and accompany each alcoholic drink with water or seltzer.

 - Accompany your alcoholic drink with an appetizer, healthy snack, or food.
 This action helps the body absorb the alcohol more slowly.

 - Feel free to say no (politely) when someone offers to top you off or pour you another drink.

-- Limit the number of times you drink by challenging yourself to drink only with friends or family and by limiting how much alcohol you keep in the house.
+- Limit the number of times you drink by challenging yourself to drink only with friends or family.
+You can also limit how much alcohol you keep in the house.

 - Rethink your drinking habits.
-Take a close look at what role alcohol plays in your current life, and whether or not this represents a problem for your life.
+Take a close look at what role alcohol plays in your current life and whether this represents a problem.

 What to Do About Alcoholism Risk for Women in Colorado